neondatabase/website/content/docs/guides/logical-replication-neon.md

 A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it is subscribing to.

 In the example above, `my_subscription` is the subscription that connects to a publication named `my_publication`.
-When using a Neon database as the publisher, you can replace the connection details with your Neon database connection string.
+When using a Neon database as the publisher, replace the connection details with your Neon database connection string.

 ### Create a subscription with two publications

+This command creates a subscription that receives data from two tables:

 ```sql
 CREATE SUBSCRIPTION my_subscription